I stumbled onto my second career in teaching when Quinnipiac University needed a Professional in Residence for Fall of 2016 and Spring of 2017.

 Here are just a few of the sites I've worked on thus far.

-Students trying to choose a college need more to go on than brochures and websites designed and written by old geezers or campus tours led by undergrads known for their salesmanship.
+Students trying to choose a college need more to go on than brochures, websites, or campus tours.

 I’ve written off and online content of every kind: brochures, posters, annual reports, outdoor, things you stick on walls and in showrooms, things you mail and things you wear.

-When I was asked to be on the reunion committee for Occidental College, my alma mater, I was determined to make it a party to remember that would help my classmates connect to each other and the college like super glue.
+When I was asked to be on the reunion committee for Occidental College, my alma mater, I thought "let's make it a party to remember" that would help my classmates connect to each other and the college like super glue.